-The North Kelvin Meadow Campaign is a community group set up on 13 October 2008 to campaign for the green space between Clouston Street , Sanda Street and Kelbourne Street (G20 – North Kelvin Ward) – the area of the former Clouston Street playing fields – to be kept as a multi-use community green space for the people of Maryhill and others in the West End.
+The North Kelvin Meadow is a community group set up on 13 October 2008 to manage the green space between Clouston Street , Sanda Street and Kelbourne Street (G20 – North Kelvin Ward) – the area of the former Clouston Street playing fields and to campaign that it be kept as a multi-use community green space for the people of Maryhill and others in the West End.

 This land has never had housing on it.
-The former tennis court now has 30 foot trees growing out of it (we call it The Children’s Wood now as so many kids play there).
+The former tennis court now has 30 foot trees growing out of it (we call it The Children’s Wood now as so many kids play there, see their website for more details).
 It’s a beautiful space, which the Council had previously allowed to degenerate into an informal dumping ground.
-The North Kelvin Meadow Campaign cleaned the land up and turned it into a community green space called the North Kelvin Meadow.
+The North Kelvin Meadow Group cleaned the land up and turned it into a community green space called the North Kelvin Meadow.
 As off August 2011 the land falls into the West End Conservation area – this on its own “should” save it but unfortunately we still believe the Council want to carry on with their plan to sell.
-That means 480 trees would be chopped down as a result even though all trees in a Conservation Zone should be protected.
+That means 500 trees would be chopped down as a result even though all trees in a Conservation Zone should be protected.

 The Meadow comprises raised-bed allotments, a fruit garden, composting facilities and a wild flower plantation.
 It is one of the largest Orchid sites in Glasgow – all wild, with some of the Orchids being about 15 years old.
 There is a shortage of allotments in Glasgow as a whole and there is currently only one very oversubscribed allotment ground (8+ year waiting list) in the Maryhill and North Kelvinside area.
 The North Kelvin Meadow has helped provide new allotment opportunities for people living in the local area.
 But its not just about allotments – there is a huge problem in Glasgow of obesity, asthma, unhealthly eating and drinking and a lack of community.
 This land helps to address these issues and it does it with no cost to the taxpayer so far.